 Consent is positive cooperation involving an act of free will, absent of coercion, intimidation, force or the threat of force.
 A person cannot give consent if he or she is unable to understand what is going on.

 There must always be active consent on both sides.
-Consent to one thing does not imply consent to another.
+Consent to one event or action does not imply consent to another.
 If limits are made clear and consent is not given, pressuring someone into changing his or her mind is not consent.